Learning Objectives

 We will make extensive use of visual aids and engaging narratives to introduce Safe Patient Handling; describe the components of Ceiling Mounted Patient Lift Systems; key factors that influence design; and new trends in the industry.

-Credits: 1 AIA HSW + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA
+Credits: 1 AIA LU HSW + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA

 Length: 1 hour